lbozhilova/COGENT/tutorial/faq.md

 ## Which R version do I need?

 COGENT is compatible with R v.3.6.2 and above.
-However, we recommend always using the most recent version of R and regularly updating your packages.
+However, we recommend always using the most recent version of R (R v.4.0.2 at the time of writing) and regularly updating your packages.

 ## Does COGENT work on all operating systems?